yutanicorp/powermolecli/README.md

   - for mode FILE "direction", which can have value UPLOAD|DOWNLOAD (note: only UPLOAD is available)

 The program lacks the ability to choose a correct Python interpreter.
-The program will start the agent module on destination host with the Python 3.6 interpreter.
+The program will start the Agent module on destination host with the Python 3.6 interpreter.
 This is hardcoded, but a future release should also include a mechanism to use a higher version of Python if available.